-Passing the Michigan Professional Readiness Examination (MPRE) and the appropriate subject area Michigan Test for Teacher Certification (MTTC) are two components of the process for certification in the State of Michigan.
+Meet or exceed the accepted cut score the Scholastic Aptitude Test (SAT) and the appropriate subject area Michigan Test for Teacher Certification (MTTC) are two components of the process for certification in the State of Michigan.
 In addition to passing these tests, a candidate for certification must complete required course work successfully in an approved teacher education program as well as any clinical and clinical experience requirements.
 The Michigan Test for Teacher Certification is the only test that satisfies the subject area testing requirement for teacher certification in Michigan.